 After establishing reservation between nonbeaconing slave devices, both reservation owner and reservation target shall either transmit echo beacon regularly, or promote themselves as regular beaconing devices, to announce their reservations.
 If a slave initiates the beaconing promotion process, the slave sends beaconing promotion request command frame to its master, with the reason code set as CRA by a slave device, as defined in 7.1.5.11.
-After receiving the beaconing promotion request, the master shall send beaconing promotion indication IE in its beacon with device address in the IE set as the requesting slave device to be promoted as regular beaconing beaconing promotion indication IE in its beacon with device address in IE set as the target slave device to be promoted as regular beaconing slave device to be promoted as regular beaconing slave device to be promoted as regular beaconing slave device, which is defined in 7.1.8.23.
-After receiving beaconing promotion indication IE in its device, which is defined in 7.1.8.23.
-After receiving beaconing promotion indication IE from a master, the slave device starts to join beacon period, following procedures specified in 7.3.
+After receiving the beaconing promotion request, the master shall send beaconing promotion indication IE in its beacon with device address in the IE set as the requesting slave device to be promoted as regular beaconing promotion indication IE in its beaconing beaconing promotion indication IE in its beacon with device address in the IE set as the requesting slave device address in IE set as the target slave device to be promoted as regular beaconing promotion indication IE in 7.1.8.23.
+After receiving beaconing promotion indication IE in its defined in 7.1.8.23.
+After receiving beaconing promotion indication IE in the slave device starts to join beacon period, following procedures specified in 7.3.